-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Property valuations Property valuations are made by an external valuer.
-The Head of Finance notifies the valuer of changes to the estate from the prior year Use the external valuer (RICS qualified) Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert No Estimated remaining useful lives of PPE Assets are assigned to asset categories with appropriate asset lives.
+The Head of Finance notifies the valuer of changes to the estate from the prior year Use the external valuer (RICS qualified) Valuations are made in-line with the CIPFA Code of Practice guidance - reliance on expert No Assets are assigned to asset categories with appropriate asset lives.
 Consistent asset lives applied to each asset category.
-Use the external valuer (RICS qualified) The useful lives of property are recorded in accordance with the recommendations of the external RICS qualified valuer.
-No Depreciation Depreciation is provided for on property plant and equipment with a finite useful life on a straight- line basis Consistent application of depreciation method across assets No The length of the life is determined at the point of acquisition or revaluation.
+The useful lives of property are recorded in accordance with the recommendations of the external RICS qualified valuer.
+No Depreciation Depreciation is provided for on property plant and equipment with a finite useful life on a straight-line basis No The length of the life is determined at the point of acquisition or revaluation.
 No

-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Impairments • at each year-end as to whether there is any indication that an asset may be impaired.
-Use the external valuer (RICS qualified) Valuations are made inline with the CIPFA Code of Practice guidance - reliance on expert No Non adjusting events - events after the balance sheet date · · The Head of Finance notifies the Treasurer.
-This would be considered on individual circumstances This would be considered on individual circumstances No

-Estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Measurement of Financial Instruments obtained from appropriate sources.
-The Authority The financial instruments are measured by the Head of Finance and the accounts are reviewed by the Treasurer.
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Impairments end as to whether there is any indication that an asset may be impaired.
+Where indications exist and may be impaired. valuer (RICS qualified) Valuations are made in-line with the CIPFA Code of Practice guidance - reliance on expert No Non adjusting events - events after the balance sheet date , The Head of Finance notifies the Treasurer.
+This would be considered on individual circumstances No Measurement of Financial Instruments follows the requirements of the CIPFA Code of Practice.
+The financial instruments are measured by the Head of Finance and the accounts are reviewed by the Treasurer.
 No The measurements are based upon the best information held at the current time and are provided as appropriate by experts in their field.
-No Creditor accruals • The date of receipt of the goods and services is used in the estimation of the accrual.
-No The use of actual dates of receipt of goods and services gives a low degree of uncertainty.
 No